Lesson 6 of 7 - free your true Self and reduce psychological wounds

 Comments

-The findings of this study appear to support a central premise in this non-profit Web site: that psy-chologically-wounded, unaware parents (Grown Wounded Children) tend to raise troubled (pessimistic, impulsive, self-neglectful) kids.
-Note that the study (or at least this news article) doesn't explore why this is (American tolerance for ineffective parenting), or suggest what to do about it
+The findings of this study support a central premise in this non-profit Web site: that psychologically-wounded, unaware parents (Grown Wounded Children) tend to raise troubled (pessimistic, impulsive, depressed, self-neglectful) kids.
+This study doesn't examine this dynamic.

-The report doesn't speculate on how this pessimism affects these kids when they become parents, and it doesn't examine the teens' parents' attitude about early death.
+The report doesn't speculate on how significant pessimism affects teens when they become parents, and it doesn't examine the teens' parents' attitude about early death.

-The self-improvement course in this Web site exists to alert people to the effects of the lethal [wounds + unawareness] cycle, and to suggest how to break the cycle.
+Opinion: The real problem is average citizens' tolerance for unwise child conception and ineffective or harmful parenting.
+The self-improvement course in this Web site exists to alert people to the effects of the lethal [wounds + unawareness] cycle and to suggest how to break it.

-The findings of this 7-year study augment recent research results about "risky families."
+The findings of this 7-year study augment recent UCLA research results about "risky families."

-Share/Bookmark Prior page / Print page / Lesson-1 links
+Share/Bookmark Prior page / Lesson 6 / Print page

 colorbar